MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 the beginning of the argument list

 Parameter *on_executor_thread*: By default the event will be dispatched in a new task in task executor thread.
-If it\'s set to false.
+If it's set to false.
 The event will be dispatched immediately

 **Note**: You cannot dispatch an event with the same event id to any